 It’s important that you aim to achieve an element of diversification with your IFISA portfolio, ensuring you have a spread of investments across different sectors, industries and geographical locations.

-Read our blog on understanding the risks vs returns of IFISAs.
+Read more: IFISA: understanding the risks vs the returns

 There are a variety of IFISA types - from property to green energy - and a variety of providers, offering a range of target returns.
 It’s important that you consider your risk profile when choosing which type of IFISA to invest in - as different IFISA types carry different risks, depending on what your capital is being invested into - as well as aiming to build a diversified investment portfolio in order to mitigate risk.